Computer History - 1993

 Major computer events in 1993

-On April 30, 1993 CERN releases the Web source code and makes it public domain.
+On April 30, 1993, CERN released the Web source code and made it public domain.
 The effect had an immediate effect as the Web experiences massive growth.

-President Bill Clinton puts the White House and the United Nations online in 1993 and help start the .gov and .org top level domains.
-With the White House coming on line it also made it possible to e-mail the President, Vice President, and First Lady.
+President Bill Clinton puts the White House and the United Nations online in 1993 and helps start the .gov and .org top-level domains.
+With the White House coming online it also made it possible to e-mail the President, Vice President, and the First Lady.

 Other computer events in 1993